nidafatima-027/commute-io/backend/README.md

 # Commute.io Backend API

-A FastAPI backend for the Commute.io rideshare application with proper architecture and database design.
+A FastAPI backend for the Commute.io rideshare application with proper architecture and PostgreSQL database.

 ## 🏗️ Architecture